rowr111/easyblink/README.md

-# easyblink
+# EasyBlink LED controller library

-blinky library built on top of the [blinkt Rust library](https://github.com/golemparts/blinkt)
+The project provides a simple way to control a strip of APA102 LEDs using a Raspberry Pi.
+It is built on top of the [blinkt Rust library](https://github.com/golemparts/blinkt).

+It is meant at least in part to provide some ideas and code examples for people interested in getting started writing lighting patterns, although it also works well as an easy-to-use way to have some colorful blinky lights in your life.

+It would be awesome if you have an idea for a new pattern for the library or anything else that could improve this library - please make a pull request!

-## how to use
+## How to Use - Physical Setup
-This code assumes you have a strip of APA102 LEDs and a raspberry pi.
+This code assumes you have a linear strip of APA102 LEDs and a raspberry pi.

 Check the [blinkt docs](https://docs.golemparts.com/blinkt/0.7.1/blinkt/) for some details abut raspberry pi pins etc., but here's the TL;DR: